Majorization-Minimization-Based Levenberg--Marquardt Method for Constrained Nonlinear Least Squares: Introduction

-Here, we propose an LM method with a new rule for updating $\lambda_k$.
-Our method is based on \emph{majorization-minimization} (MM) methods, which successively minimize upper bounds on the objective function.
-To derive and analyze our method, we show that the model $m^k_\lambda(x)$ defined in \cref{eq: def of model} is just the upper bound on the objective $f(x)$ under certain standard assumptions.
-This MM perspective enables us to create an LM method that has desirable properties including iteration complexity guarantee.
+We propose an LM method with a new rule for updating $\lambda_k$.
+Our method is based on \emph{majorization-minimization} (MM) methods, which successively minimize a \emph{majorization} or, in other words, an upper bound on the objective function.
+The key to our method is the fact that the model $m^k_\lambda$ defined in \cref{eq: def of model} is a majorization of the objective $f$ under certain standard assumptions.
+This MM perspective enables us to create an LM method with desirable properties, including global and local convergence guarantees.
+Although there exist several MM methods for problem~\cref{eq:mainproblem} and relevant problems~\citep{nesterov2007modified,nesterov2006cubic,griewank1981modification,bellavia2015strong,bellavia2010convergence}, as far as we know, no studies have elucidated that the model in \cref{eq: def of model} is a majorization of $f$.
+Another feature of our LM method is the way of generating an approximate solution of subproblem~\eqref{eq:subproblem}.
+It is sufficient to apply one iteration of a projected gradient method to \eqref{eq:subproblem} for deriving the iteration complexity of our LM method, which leads to an overall complexity bound.

-\emph{Iteration complexity} is often used to measure the theoretical global performance of nonconvex optimization algorithms.
-It provides the number of iterations needed to find an $\epsilon$-stationary point (see \cref{def:eps-stationary-point}) from any starting point.
-As we will see in \cref{sec:related_work}, some studies have given iteration complexity bounds of LM methods for \emph{unconstrained} least squares (i.e., \cref{eq:mainproblem} with $\mathcal C = \R^d$).
-By contrast, the iteration complexity of LM methods for \emph{constrained} cases has not been studied yet, to the best of our knowledge.